algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 [import](data/1d_sample_low_res.dat)

-For the purposes of the archive, we will call these data files `.dat` files; however, the file extension does not matter and you can just as well name the files `.tsv` or `.csv` depending on your tastes.
+For the purposes of the Algorithm Archive, we will call these data files `.dat` files; however, the file extension does not matter and you can just as well name the files `.tsv` or `.csv` depending on your tastes.

 {% method %}
 {% sample lang="gnuplot" %}

 Gnuplot can read in this file in the same way it can plot functions above.
-Simply use the following command:
+So we can use the following command:

 ```
 plot "sample_data.dat" with lines